RHsyseng/vflash/README.md

 The script will automatically convert dashes to underscores in the function name.
 For example, `vflash-partition-status` and `vflash_partition_status` are the same command and either can be specified on the command line.

 The functionality of the script can be expanded simply by creating new functions.
-The functionsshould follow a few guidelines as follows:
+The functions should follow a few guidelines as follows:

 - All variables whose values change should be declared as local variables.

 - The function should not print anything except the string it is returning to the screen.
   - All normal output should be captured into arrays.
   - One array can be used for both stdout and stderr or two arrays can be used to differentiate stdout and stderr.

 - The function should call the `_show_help` function if its first argument is 'help'.

-The function should call the `debug_print` function before it exits.
+- The function should call the `debug_print` function before it exits.

-The function can be hidden from the user when the `-l` option is specified by naming the function with an underscore as the first character.
+- Functions can be hidden from the user when the `-l` option is specified by naming the function with an underscore as the first character.
 This is useful for helper functions that should not be called directly by a user.

-Function help
+### Function help
 All functions that are not hidden from the user should take 'help' as a possible first argument.

 There is a function called _show_help.
 This is a hidden function and is used to present the help information on all functions.